-Discover the Royal College of Physicians' (RCP's) 500-year-old collection of artifacts and artwork at our Regent's Park HQ.
+Discover the RCP's 500-year-old collection of artifacts and artwork at our Regent's Park HQ.

 Located in the RCP' s Grade I-listed 'modernist masterpiece', our museum collections have been gathered over 5 centuries since our foundation by Royal Charter of Henry VIII in 1518.
 At our Regent's Park home you can explore: